 Contact us and submit an application for unlawful dismissal:

-Filing an application for unlawful dismissal requires a professional legal assistance.
+Filing an application for unlawful dismissal requires professional legal assistance.
 The employment lawyers of Michael Chambers & Co.
 LLC will review your case thoroughly and provide you with a custom-made legal support.
-If you wish to speak to one of our lawyers, then please contact us: email@example.com
+If you wish to speak to one of our lawyers, then please contact us: [email protected]

 Related Article: Termination of Employment in Cyprus.